 After emptying the contents of her stomach, Esperanza lay on the bathroom floor, naked and sobbed.
 She found herself not crying for poor Antonio but for her realization that she was cursed, that she was destined to forever be alone, never to take a lover ever again.

-Esperanza felt bad for having killed a man.
+Esperanza felt terrible for having killed a man.
 Only the fact that she didn’t know the outcome for certain, ahead of time, brought her peace.
 She thought for a long time of how to handle this curse of hers.
 In the end, all she could think of was to stay away from men for the rest of her life.
 Knowing what she now knew, she could never allow herself to make love to another man ever again.
 To do so would be murder.

-The next morning, despite the goings-on of the night before, Esperanza decided to continue on with her life and went to work at the candy store.
+The next morning, despite the goings-on of the night before, Esperanza decided to continue with her life and went to work at the candy store.
 She walked in to find Don Miguel spreading cocoa beans out to dry.
 Right away, she knew he was unhappy with her.

 “This curse you spoke of,” the Don inquired.
 “This was it, wasn’t it?”